 ½ teaspoon fine sea salt

-- Add the egg yolks, half-and-half, and orange zest and mix to combine.
+- Add the egg yolks, half-and-half, and orange zest and mix until smooth.

-- In the medium mixing bowl, combine the dry ingredients and mix well.
+- In the medium bowl, combine the flour, baking powder, and salt.

-- Add the dry ingredients to the wet ingredients and incorporate by hand without overmixing.
+- Add the dry to the wet ingredients and stir to incorporate without overmixing.